hpssjellis/beginner-tensorflowjs-examples-in-javascript/tf-examples/tfjs-yolo-tiny/README.md

-# Trying to make a pure Javascript no-compile version
+# Trying to make a pure Javascript no-compile version of the tfjs-yolo-tiny WebCam object detector in your browser only

 I have had success with all the other Tensorflowjs examples.
 Just a bit confused here on calling the yolo converted files.
 Not sure where they are?